deciduously/deciduously-com-rs/drafts/ttt-hs.md

 foldr :: (a -> r -> r) -> r -> [a] -> r
 ```

 It's fine if you stared blankly at that, that's usually step one of unravelling a type signature.
 They all work the same way, though, so we can tease it apart slowly.
-We know this is a function that takes three arguments, because eveything eveluates to one value in the end - so the compiler will expect three bits of information while processing this to get to that final `r`.
-The second unknown type is conventially shown with a `b` - I'm using `r` to indicate it's our return type.
+We know this is a function that takes three arguments, because eveything evaluates to one value in the end - so the compiler will expect three bits of information while processing this to get to that final `r`.
+The second unknown type is conventionally shown with a `b` - I'm using `r` to indicate it's our return type.
 It doesn't matter what type - it could be anything.
 It could even be another `a`, and often is, but it doesn't *have* to be so we use a different letter.

 The first thing is our processing function, with signature `a -> r -> r`.
 This itself is a function, which takes two arguments, by the same logic as above.
 It takes in a single element of our `[a]`, that is, list of `a` types, and some value of the type that we're returning, and returns a new return type.
 When you pass in one cell of our `Board`, this function will give back the next accumulated result.
 The next argument is a single instance of that return type - the "destination" so to speak.
 We know we're going to be getting a single value from this fold, and we have a function that takes a cell and our current running result and gives us back the new result, so we can drop that cell from the next run through the recursion.
-But the fir
+But the firrst run through, we need somewhere to deposit the result of the computation - so `foldr` asks for a container as the second argument of type `r` to apply the result to.
+This initial value we pass in is going to be transformed every run through the function and is eventually what gets returned.

 If this all was too abstract, here's a simple example that might look more familiar - let's fold some basic addition into a collection: